Pick up where the tavern left off ·

 Explore

 The tavern is open.
-Search the founding record — documents, principles, debates, and history in the founders' own words.
+Search the founding record — documents,

 The Founders

-Not myths.
-Not monuments.
-Real people who made consequential decisions under impossible pressure — and left a record of exactly how they thought.
+under impossible pressure — and left a record of exactly how they

 W